Market Cycle

 Generally, one market cycle exhibits four different stages.
 At each stage, securities will respond to the prevailing market conditions differently.
 For example, during an upswing or a boom period, companies selling luxury products exhibit high growth rates.

-During a downswing or a recession, the fast-moving consumer good industry (FMCG) is expected to outperform.
-It is because the demand for basic necessities and consumer durables, such as food and hygiene products, remains constant.
+During a downswing or a recession, the fast-moving consumer goods industry (FMCG) is expected to outperform.
+This is because the demand for basic necessities and consumer durables, such as food and hygiene products, remains constant.

 The four phases of a market cycle are as follows: